Europe props up energy firms amid liquidity crunch | MarketScreener

-Several European governments have announced measures to provide loans and guarantees to cash-strapped companies, while European Union energy ministers were holding emergency talks on Friday on measures to calm the market.
+Several European governments had already announced measures to provide loans and guarantees to cash-strapped companies, before the European Union on Friday tasked Brussels with drafting proposals within a few days to cap revenue of non-gas energy producers and help power firms stay afloat.

 Utilities often sell power in advance but must maintain a "minimum margin" deposit in case of default before supplying the power.
 This deposit has raced higher with surging power prices, leaving companies struggling to find cash, given many firms face limits on the extent extra costs can be passed to clients.